pdebench/PDEBench/README.md

 # PDEBench

+By : Makoto Takamoto `<makoto.takamoto@neclab.eu, takamtmk@gmail.com>`, Timothy Praditia `<timothy.praditia@iws.uni-stuttgart.de>`, Raphael Leiteritz, Dan MacKinlay, Francesco Alesiani, Dirk Pflüger and Mathias Niepert

 This repository contains the code for the paper:
 PDEBench: An Extensive Benchmark for Scientific Machine Learning

 In this work, we provide a diverse and comprehensive benchmark for scientific machine learning, including a variety of challenging and representative range of physical problems.